open-contracting-partnership/buyingai.open-contracting.org/content/08-ai-adoption-myth-busting.md

 #### **Myth: "AI systems are set-and-forget solutions." {.collapsible}**

 **Reality: AI systems require ongoing attention, though the level varies significantly.** Managed cloud AI services may reduce operational overhead compared to self-hosted solutions, but all AI implementations need monitoring for performance, accuracy, and bias over time.
 Models may need updates as data patterns change, and business requirements evolve.
 During vendor evaluation, consider both the vendor's managed service capabilities and your organization's capacity for ongoing AI system management.
-Look for solutions that match your technical resources and operational preferences**.**
+Look for solutions that match your technical resources and operational preferences.

 #### **Myth: "Agentic AI will completely replace human decision-making" {.collapsible}**

 **Reality: Effective AI implementation typically augments rather than replaces human judgment.** Different levels of automation are appropriate for different contexts and risk levels.

-### Technical capacity myths
+### *Technical capacity myths*

 #### **Myth: "One AI model can solve all tasks effectively." {.collapsible}**